rloufoster/surfs_up/README.md

 ## Results

-* When we pulled the data, we first looked at the the precipitation for a one year timeframe.
-We reviewed the activity from August 23, 2016 -   August 23, 2017.
-The average was 18% based on 2,021 observations.
-This tells us that throughout the year, Oahu was mostly sunny throughout     the day and experienced low rainfall.
+* Precipitation insights were captured by looking at precipitation data collected by the weather stations from August 23, 2016 - August 23, 2017.
+Average precipitation for June is 14% and December is 22%.

    ![Precip_Graph](https://github.com/rloufoster/surfs_up/blob/main/Resources/Precipitation_1yr_graph.png?raw=true)